6 Hours

 2. Purpose:

 The Great Temple at Abu Simbel, also known as the Sun Temple, is dedicated to Ramses II and is adorned with colossal statues of the pharaoh seated on his throne.
-The smaller temple is dedicated to Nefertari and the goddess Hathor, representing a rare example of a temple dedicated to a queen.
+The smaller temple is dedicated to Queen Nefertari and the goddess Hathor, a rare example of a temple dedicated to a queen.
+On your Abu Simbel Day Trip from Aswan by Flight, you will learn about the symbolic purpose of these temples, which were constructed to glorify Ramses II and his reign.

 3. Architectural Marvel:

-The temples are renowned for their architectural brilliance and the colossal statues that guard the entrance.
+The temples are renowned for their architectural brilliance and colossal statues that guard the entrance.
 The façade of the Great Temple features four colossal statues of Ramses II, each reaching a height of about 20 meters.
 The interior is adorned with intricate carvings depicting scenes from Ramses II’s reign.
+The Abu Simbel Day Trip from Aswan by Flight allows you to explore these architectural wonders in detail, experiencing firsthand the grandeur and scale of these ancient structures.

 4. Relocation: